Rules for living in Japan

 Designated Dormitory of Kyushu University

-*Designated Dormitory is a private housing selected by Kyushu University, with convenient conditions for new international students such as Kyushu University can serve as intermediary in a housing contract, though its monthly rent is more expensive than Kyushu University Dormitory.
+*Designated Dormitory is a private housing selected by Kyushu University, with convenient conditions for new international students, though its monthly rent is more expensive than Kyushu University Dormitory.
 For new international students, we will do our best to arrange you a room of Kyushu University Dormitory at your request.
 However, due to a limited number of rooms, you may be allotted a room of Designated Dormitory.
 Besides, there might be the case there is no available room depending on the vacant room condition.
 In that case you are required to find a private apartment by your own.
 Your understanding will be highly appreciated.

 ※Moving-in condition or the room interior of Designated Dormitory may be subject to change without prior